Gregoryus97/Gregoryus97/README.md

 - 👋 Hi, I’m @Gregoryus97
-- 👀 I’m interested in Python Language, data analysis and Artificial intelligence.
+- 👀 I’m interested in Python Language
-- 🌱 I’m currently learning a course of Python with frameworks Django, flask and more.
+- 🌱 I’m currently learning a course of Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...